- 914.666.4434 – Planning Office

 - Nine member board, 2-year term appointment

-- Typically meets the first Thursday of each month at 425 Cherry Street.
+- Typically meets the second Thursday of each month at 425 Cherry Street.
 See Meeting Calendar for a schedule of meetings.

 Simon Skolnik, Chair